MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/quickstart-install-configure-DHCP-server.md

 ---
-title: Deploy DHCP Server
+title: Install DHCP Server
-description: You can use this topic to deploy a Windows Server Internet Protocol (IP) version 4 DHCP server that provides automatic IP addresses and DHCP options to IPv4 DHCP clients connected to one or more subnets on your network. ms.topic: quickstart
+description: You can use this topic to install a Windows Server Internet Protocol (IP) version 4 DHCP server that provides automatic IP addresses and DHCP options to IPv4 DHCP clients connected to one or more subnets on your network. ms.topic: quickstart
 author: robinharwood
 ms.author: wscontent